toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Allows you to hide account type totals and/or account balances.

+## Hide Closed Accounts

+This feature hides the closed accounts section in the side menu.
+View the account-options popup (click your e-mail) to show or hide the closed accounts.

 ## Hide Edit Account Button

 Allows you to hide the edit account button to help prevent accidentally clicking on it.

 ## Hide Help (?)
 Button

 This feature hides the blue help (?) button in the bottom right corner of the screen.
-View the account-options popup (click your e-mail in the bottom left) to show or hide the help button.
+View the account-options popup (click your e-mail) to show or hide the help button.

 ## Hide Referral Banner